 The only ride that didn’t adopt the virtual queue was Mickey and Minnie’s Runaway Railway, but that attraction is able to handle a larger number of guests per hour than the others making the virtual queue not as useful.

-Really, we don’t really know what to expect from Guardians of the Galaxy: Cosmic Rewind.
-No doubt it’s going to be the most popular ride in EPCOT, and Disney may decide to keep the Virtual Queue around for a few months or more.
+Really, we don’t really know what Disney will do Guardians of the Galaxy: Cosmic Rewind.
+Since it opened, it’s been the most popular ride in EPCOT, and Disney may decide to keep the Virtual Queue around for a few more months, or even longer.

-I don’t have any insider info on it, but I haven’t heard of Cosmic Rewind having any serious maintenance issues so far during the testing phase which is a good sign.
+I don’t have any insider info on it, but I haven’t heard of Cosmic Rewind having any serious maintenance issues so far which is a good sign.

-When we look past the opening of Cosmic Rewind and into the future, the TRON Lightcycle Run roller coaster is coming to Disney’s Magic Kingdom and that is another major candidate to use the Virtual Queue.
+When we look past Cosmic Rewind and into the future, the TRON Lightcycle Run roller coaster is coming to Disney’s Magic Kingdom and that is another major candidate to use the Virtual Queue.

 My guess is that when TRON Lightcycle Run opens, Disney will stop using the Virtual Queue on Cosmic Rewind so that only one of these new attractions uses it at the same time.
-However, right now we don’t know when the TRON coaster is opening and it may not be until early 2023.
+However, right now we don’t know when the TRON coaster just that it will be Spring 2023.

 Ultimately, we’ll have to wait and see what Disney decides to do.
 We’ll keep you updated with any changes to the system and let you know when Cosmic Rewind starts using the standby queue.